Buttery almond flour biscuits meet billows of whipped cream and ripe berries in this easy gluten-free strawberry shortcake recipe.

 - Remove from the oven and transfer the scones to a wire rack.
 Let cool until warm, 10-20 minutes.

 - Place the cream in the chilled bowl of a stand mixer (or in a large bowl if you're using a whisk or electric beater).
-Add the sugar and whip on high until the cream holds soft peaks.
+Add the 2 teaspoons sugar and whip on high until the cream holds soft peaks.
 Beat in the vanilla.
 (If you accidentally overwhip the cream and it starts to look curdled, don't fret.
 Gently fold in a big splash of unwhipped cream and it should smooth back out again.)

 - Carefully cut the biscuits in half crosswise (I like using a small serrated knife.)
 Place the bottom half of a biscuit on a plate and top with a big dollop of cream.
 Spoon the berries and their juices over the cream and top with the biscuit top.
 Serve right away.